 How about some explosive outdoor art, with this spray painting idea from the Just Festival?

-Today’s topic in our Simple Play :: complex learning series focuses on playing with chalk.
-Read on for my favourite ways to use chalk, with ideas for art, games, math, literacy, action games and puppets.
+Want great ideas for playing with chalk?
+Read on for my favourite ways to use chalk, with ideas for chalk art, games, math, literacy, action games and puppets.

 Seven kids games with chalk [Read more…]